MR-FPS-2/minecraft-codespace/README.md

 ```

 This automatically:
-- Resolves and downloads the latest Forge build for Minecraft 26.1.2
+- Resolves and downloads the latest Fabric loader for Minecraft 26.1.2
-- Installs the Forge server (~150–300MB of libraries, first run only)
 - Loads any mods from `mods/`
 - Downloads `playit-cli` + `playitd`
 - Starts the server and waits for it to fully load